realworldocaml/book/en/06-variants.md

 ### Example: Terminal colors redux

-We're going to go back to the terminal color example that we discussed earlier.
+To see how to use polymorphic variants in practice, let's go back to the terminal color example that we discussed earlier.
 Imagine that we have a new terminal type that adds yet more colors, say, by adding an alpha channel so you can specify translucent colors.
 We could model this extended set of colors as follows, using an ordinary variant.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # type extended_color =